codingram2003/codingram2003/README.md

 ## Hi there 👋
 ### This is the official home of Codingram2003 AKA Shriram SR irl.
-##### Feel free to look around and if you have any doubts, don't be afraid to reach out ot me!
+##### Feel free to look around and if you have any doubts, don't be afraid to reach out !

 - 🎓 Currently persuing B.Tech in UVCE, Bangalore